enderprism/blender-motion-graphics-utils/modifiers/echo.md

 Echo is a modifier to put on any object to give it a motion trail, remade from AE's effect with the same name (often used by [stcubing](https://stcubing.com/) in his videos).
 It is framerate dependent as it's based on a simulation zone.
 Default values are made to work at 60fps.

-Echo saves the object's position, rotation, and scale over time, as well as its Emission property if that modifier is present (must be placed before Echo).
+Echo saves the object's position, rotation, and scale over time, as well as its Emission properties if that modifier is present (must be placed before Echo).

 It has 3 parameters: